sdtemple/readthedocs-tutorial/docs/source/index.rst

 Lumache hosts its documentation on Read the Docs.

+Lumache hosts its documentation on Read the Docs.

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.